-I’m a big proponent of fewer accounts.
+I’m a big proponent of fewer accounts in an ideal budget.
 The budget is the answer to the I-have-ten-different-savings-accounts-because-I-have-ten-different-savings-goals dilemma.
 You’ll love it once you begin to trust your budget.

 If I were wearing long sleeves, I’d roll them up, because this is going to take some work.
 My current budget file goes back to October 1, 2008.
 I can see now, that I’ve experienced a bit of category bloat.

 More categories isn’t bad, to the extent that you gain awareness that drives decisions from your extra granularity.
 I’m noticing some spots where I gain no awareness right off the bat (my apologies for the bathroom talk for the next few paragraphs):

 - Personal: Diapers & wipes

 - Personal: School & Sports